Committees

 Luz Adriana Ramirez Chávez

-Appointed as a member of the Technical Committee in October 2019 and additionally sits on the Investment Committee and Audit Committee.
+Appointed as a member of the Technical Committee in October 2019 and additionally serves on the Investment Committee, Audit Committee and Corporate Practices Committee.

-Ms. Ramirez Chavez is currently the General Director of Visa Mexico, as well as Vice President of the committee of the Executive Council of Global Enterprises (CEEG) and Vice President of the committee of the Mexican Association of Executive Women (AMME), participated in the course "Women on Boards" at Harvard Business School, as well as in the committees of Women in Senior Management at IPADE and Diversity of American Chambers.
+Ms. Ramirez Chavez was General Director of Visa Mexico for more than 10 years, and serves as vice president of the committee of the Mexican Association of Executive Women (AMME), participated in the course “Women on Boards” at Harvard Business School, as well as in the committees of Women in Senior Management at IPADE and Diversity of American Chambers.
 She has extensive experience in finance and information technology applied to business.
-She has a degree in Chemical Engineering from La Salle University and an MBA in Business Administration and also studied Finance and Investment Project Evaluation at the University of Buenos Aires, Argentina.
+She has a degree in Chemical Engineering from Universidad La Salle and an MBA in Business Administration and also studied Finance and Investment Projects at the University of Buenos Aires, Argentina.
+She is 64 years old.